-See Also: Section 10.14.7, "Fixing Constraint Exceptions," for more information about this procedure
+Fixing Constraint Exceptions, for more information about this procedure

 When you try to create or enable a constraint, and the statement fails because integrity constraint exceptions exist, the statement is rolled back.
 You cannot enable the constraint until all exceptions are either updated or deleted.
-To determine which rows violate the integrity constraint, include the EXCEPTIONS option in the ENABLE clause of a CREATE TABLE or ALTER TABLE statement.
+To determine which rows violate the integrity constraint, include the EXCEPTIONS option in the ENABLE clause of a CREATE TABLE OF ALTER TABLE Statement.

-See Also: Oracle Database Administrator's Guide for more information about responding to constraint exceptions
+Oracle Database Administrator's Guide for more information about responding to constraint exceptions

-10.15 Modifying Constraints
+Modifying Constraints